 Reshmi is an assistant editor at Debtwire, where she focuses on covering distressed and restructuring situations in the retail and technology space.
 Prior to joining Debtwire in 2008, she worked at Prospect News and Forbes magazine.
 Reshmi started her journalism career as a researcher at the NewsHour with Jim Lehrer.
 She attended Bryn Mawr College and earned a Master’s degree in journalism from Northwestern University and a master's degree in public policy from the University of Chicago.

 Gregg Galardi is a restructuring attorney with broad global experience.
-He has represented some of the most well -known debtors, in a wide variety of industries, including most recently Gawker Media.
-He has over 25 years of experience in both in court and out of court restructurings and reorganizations.
+Gregg has represented some of the most well -known debtors and distressed borrowers in the world, in a wide variety of industries.
+Gregg has over 25 years of experience in both in court and out of court restructurings and reorganizations.
 He also serves the firm's sponsor client base and portfolio company clients in distressed M&A and special situations.

 Manny Grillo represents secured and unsecured creditors, Chapter 11 debtors and borrowers, as well as both sellers and purchasers in distressed mergers and acquisitions.
 He regularly advises banks, hedge funds, sponsors and other financial institutions regarding insolvency and restructuring matters in complex financings and securitizations.
 Prior to joining Baker Botts, he was a Partner at Goodwin Procter, Torys LLP and Salans/Christy & Viener.
 He began his career as an Honors Program Attorney in the Office of the United States Trustee for the Southern District of New York of the U.S. Department of Justice.
 Manny earned his BSFS from Georgetown University and his JD from Fordham University School of Law.